vitiko98/kinobot/README.md

 # kinobot
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VZWSWVGZGJRMU&source=url)

 Commonly regarded as one of the most advanced bots on Facebook, Kinobot can handle complex request queries in less than a second and convert them into beautiful frames.
-The bot operates on [Facebook](https://www.facebook.com/certifiedkino/), [Discord](https://discord.gg/ZUfxf22Wqn), and its [website](https://kino.caretas.club).
+The bot operates on Facebook and Discord.

+> Note: Kinobot is being rewritten

 ### Examples